greysondn/morose-hacker/py/l12-modules-and-packages.md

 In interpreted languages, the *source code* (which many people call a *script*, whether or not it's correct) is translated into commands for the computer and ran directly.
 The interpreter maintains a *context*, where it loads any additional *source files* requested by the *source code*, and then executes the *source code* in that *context*.

-{% include photoplasty.html img="/py/l12/02-interpreted-model.png" caption="A visual of this basic model of intpreted languages" %}
+{% include photoplasty.html img="/py/l12/02-interpreted-model.png" caption="A visual of this basic model of interpreted languages" %}

 Like before, this is a very glossy, simple model for how such languages work.